Accenture/openathon-2019-react/labs/lab-04/README.md

 ## Adding a Router Component

 At the core of every React Router application should be a **router** component.
 Also, you need to determine which type of router to use.
 For web projects that need to handle dynamic requests `BrowserRouter` is the most suitable.

+BrowserRouter is a wrapper for your application that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL of the browser.

 1. Import `BrowserRouter` from `react-router-dom` in your App
    controller: